ahundt/deep-learning-jhu-cs-482-682/README.md

     - Please write your own code
     - The best performer in the class will get a prize!

-### Fine tuning
+### Fine tuning between datasets (14 points)

-14. Evaluate your "ultimate Fashion-MNIST model" by loading the trained weights and running on MNIST without changing it at all.
+14. Evaluate your "ultimate Fashion-MNIST model" by loading the trained weights and running on MNIST without changing the Fashion-MNIST weights at all.

-15. Reduce your SGD learning rate by 100x, and train mnist on your ultimate Fashion-MNIST model
+15. Reduce your SGD learning rate by 100x, and train MNIST on your ultimate Fashion-MNIST model
-     - Compare this to your original MNIST training run
+     - Compare this to your original MNIST training run and the previous question

+## Requirements

+- Address all TODOs including those in
+    - `1_fashion_mnist.py`
+    - `1_fashion_mnist_experiments.sh`
+- Your code must pass [pep8](https://www.python.org/dev/peps/pep-0008/) style checks.
+- Your code must pass the travis CI tests, and that is where we will evaluate your ultimate model's results.
+- You must provide a markdown file `1_fashion_mnist_answers.md` with your answers to questions 1-15
+    - It should include the accompanying tensorboard photos.
+- The line with `python 1_fashion_mnist.py --dataset fashion_mnist` is the only line in `.travis.yml` which you may modify to improve your ultimate model's results.
+- If execution of the travis script does not end indicating you pass, question 13 is considered incomplete.
+- It should be easy to view a diff including the changes you made for your final code submission.
+- You may be required to merge a change to this assignment if a correction is required.
+- Have fun!